 Pros: Voice Actors all did a great job for their voiceover performances.

 Action Sequences were spot on with our heroes battling XANA’s monsters in Lyoko, going on foot overcoming obstacles like a platform video game and stay in the real-world stalling XANA’s wrath to buy Aelita some time to make it to a tower.

 Chemistry between Aelita, Ulrich, Yumi, Odd & Jeremy felt balanced.
 Their personalities are memorable.

 I think Code Lyoko might’ve inspired “Stranger Things.”
 Aelita & Jeremy’s chemistry is similar to Eleven & Mike.
 Both Odd & Dustin are comical.
-Ulrich & Yumi’s on and off again friendship/relationship are kinda like Lucas & Max.
-Don’t forget a character named, Jim is caught in the action.
-XANA & The Mind Flayer raise the stakes by summoning their own monster or posses anything they touch in the real world.
+Ulrich & Yumi’s on-and off-again friendship/relationship are kinda like Lucas & Max.
+Don’t forget a character named, Jim who’s caught in the action.
+XANA & The Mind Flayer raise the stakes by summoning their own monster or possess anything they touch in the real world.
 Gotta give credit where credit is due.
 Maybe The Duffer Brothers are fans of Code Lyoko.

 Aelita is my favorite character on the show.
 When I was 10, I used to have a crush on her.

 Aelita has an earring on one of her ears like Harrison Ford’s pierced ear.

 Jim, a bumbling gym teacher is the comic relief.
 He gets into a messy situation as he mostly factors in whenever he’s suspicious towards The Gang’s secret missions.
 Although a goofball, he has some awesome moments protecting them from XANA’s schemes.